Welcome

 General information

-For preparatory language courses for subsequent studies at a German university please refer to the information for student visas
+For preparatory language courses for subsequent studies at a German university please refer to the information for student visas.

 How to apply for your visa:

-2. Compile your supporting documentation:
+2. Compile your supporting documentation to bring to your appointment:

-• Two printouts of the online application form including barcodes
+• Printout of the online application form including barcodes (as under #1)

-• 2 photocopies of the passport biodata page
+Plus 1 photocopy of the passport biodata page

-• Current UK residence permit (BRP)/ visa (foreign residents only)
+• Current UK residence permit (BRP)/ visa (non-British applicants only).

-• Two copies of the language course confirmation letter (“Anmeldebestätigung”).
+• Language course confirmation letter (Anmeldebestätigung).

-• Evidence of sufficient funds minimum EUR 947 for each month of stay, (2022 requirement, subject to change).
+• Evidence of sufficient funds minimum EUR 1,027 for each month of stay, (2023 requirement, subject to change).
 Options below may be combined, provided that the total requirement is being met.
 Please note that NO alternative evidence of funds is acceptable.

 • Blocked account